nguyeneva/nguyeneva.github.io/_posts/2020-04-26-cnn-classification.md

 tags: [CNN, deep learning, python, tensorflow, matplotlib]
 ---

-The purpose of the project is to develop a Convolutional Neural Network (CNN) to classify images.
+The project's purpose is to develop a Convolutional Neural Network (CNN) to classify images.
 We will be using the TensorFlow package and following similar steps in [MIT's Deep Learning lab](https://github.com/aamini/introtodeeplearning/blob/master/lab2/Part1_MNIST.ipynb).

 __Methodology__: